Estimote/iOS-Fleet-Management-SDK/README.md

 Connecting to device lets you change its settings (broadcasting power, advertising interval etc.).
 You have to be the beacon's owner in Estimote Cloud; every attempt to connect with a device not linked to your Estimote account will fail.

 Connectivity packets are represented by `ESTDeviceConnectable` subclasses:
-- `ESTDeviceLocationBeacon` represents Estimote Location Beacon (4 Battery Beacon),
+- `ESTDeviceLocationBeacon` represents Estimote Location Beacon (hardware revision "F") and next-gen Proximity Beacon (hardware revision "G") … yes, we know it's a bit weird to use `ESTDeviceLocationBeacon` to connect to your next-gen Proximity Beacons, but you do have to trust us on this one ^\_^
 - `ESTDeviceNearable` represents Estimote Nearable.

 Following steps are required to connect to a device: